anna099/hegel/1-introduction.md

-insofar as it is not (yet) absolute knowing; and rather than simply 'doubting' the shape of consciousness in response to its untruth, Hegel's approach is to take the negative element -- the untruth -- and to *negate it*, resulting in a 'negation of a negation', or what hegel calls a **determinate negation**.
+insofar as it is not (yet) absolute knowing; and rather than simply 'doubting' the shape of consciousness in response to its untruth, Hegel's approach is to take the negative element -- the untruth -- and to *negate it*, resulting in a 'negation of a negation', or what Hegel calls a **determinate negation**.
 What this is, and how exactly it works, will become clearer later on, but here is Hegel's explanation of determinate negation from his introduction: